 This guide is based on research to help consumers understand more about these organic compounds, explain what terpenes are and how they are used in nu-x® products.

-Types of Terpenes
+A Natural History of Terpenes

 Molecularly,terpenes are the building blocks of many compounds found in the human body.
 For example, some steroids are made up of terpenes, and Vitamin A is a terpenoid.

 The name “terpene” comes from the word “turpentine.”
 That’s because turpentine is derived from tree sap, which is a common source of terpenes in non-CBD products.